-82. The DPA is required to hold a conference where it is notified by a person or the applicant agency that a conference is requested and to inform the agency and all persons who received an invitation under cl.34 of the time and place of the conference.
+82. The DPA is required to hold a conference where it is notified by a person or agency that a conference is requested and to inform all agencies and persons who received an invitation under cl.34 of the time and place of the meeting.

 The conference will be required to be held not later than 30 days after the period for receipt of requests for a conference under cl.34 has expired.